georgegeorgitsis/product-crawler-sain/readme.md

 ### Run

 To run it as console application
- - Open cmd and point to the sainsbury root folder
+ - Open cmd and point to the application's root folder
  - Type php index.php in cmd and get the results

 ```sh